 1. Fortify Your Glass

-There are several options to look at when considering this, including window film applied to both sides of the glass.
+Several options exist including window film applied to both sides of the glass.
 Window film reduces the ability for a criminal to smash the glass and enter the store.
 It can also be used on glass display cases, as it does not provide a visual deterrent to customers.

 The NSSF has partnered with Cornell Storefront Systems to provide special pricing to members on various gate systems.
 To learn about your discount, log in to the members-only side of www.nssf.org.